-The study says, 50-to-80% of cloud bill comes in the form of Instances or Virtual Machine.
-And this cost can be minimized up to 40% if proper resource management strategy is followed.
+The study says 50-to-80% of cloud bills come from Instances or Virtual Machines.
+And this cost can be minimized up to 40% if a proper resource management strategy is followed.

-Most of the companies while choosing the Instances (or VMs) considers the maximum expected load their infrastructure may subject to.
-In on-premise IT modal this approach is ideal because their hardware cannot be instantly upgraded according to load.
-But when it comes to cloud computing this is not the case.
-And this is what which makes cloud computing interesting.
+While choosing the Instances (or VMs), most companies consider the maximum expected load their infrastructure may be subject to.
+This approach is ideal in the on-premise IT modal because their hardware cannot be instantly upgraded according to load.
+But when it comes to cloud computing, this is not the case.
+And this is what makes cloud computing interesting.
 Here the infrastructure resources can be automatically and instantaneously scaled (both expand and shrink) depending upon the need.
-So while choosing the instances in cloud computing the clients need to understand their infrastructure are not going to need all resources all the time.
-And that is why they should plan resource management strategy accordingly to cut-down their expenses on the cloud.
+So while choosing the instances in cloud computing, the clients need to understand that their infrastructure will not need all the resources.
+And that is why they should plan resource management strategies accordingly to cut down their expenses on the cloud.

-So lets discuss some common Cost Optimization Strategiesfor Compute Instances to save unnecessary expenses on Instances in cloud bill.
+So let’s discuss some common Cost Optimization Strategies for Compute Instances to save unnecessary expenses on Instances in cloud bills.